A Message to Students

 Academic degree programs are administered by ten colleges at the University including: Agriculture and Natural Resources; Arts and Sciences; Business and Economics; Earth, Ocean, and Environment; Education and Human Development; Engineering; Health Sciences; Honors; Public Policy and Administration; and the Graduate College.
 Eight colleges offer both undergraduate and graduate degrees.
 See a complete list of the University’s extensive undergraduate degree programs .
 To see the graduate degree programs, please navigate to the corresponding Graduate Catalog.

-Through the Associate in Arts Program, a special partnership between the University of Delaware and Delaware Technical & Community College (DTCC), students can earn their Associate in Arts degree at UD academic centers on the campuses of DTCC in Wilmington, Dover, and Georgetown.
+Through the Associate in Arts Program, students can earn their UD Associate in Arts degree on the campuses of Delaware Technical Community College in Dover and Georgetown and the Community Education Building in downtown Wilmington.
 The Division of Professional and Continuing Studies extends the opportunities of the University to students throughout the state and beyond.

 Since 1921, the University has been accredited by the Middle States Association of Colleges and Secondary Schools.
 Professional accreditation also is held in Accounting, Athletic Training, Business Administration, Chemistry, Clinical Psychology, Dietetics, Disability Studies, Early Childhood, Education, Engineering, Food Science, Foreign Language and Pedagogy, Health and Physical Education, Medical Technology, Music, Nursing, Physical Therapy, and Public Administration.